RiemaLabs/modular-indexer-light/README.md

 - `timeout`: The timeout to upload a checkpoint to the Nubit DA Layer.

 #### Setting Up `committeeIndexers`:
-As of now, the Light Indexer does not have the capability to automatically detect active Committee Indexers.
+As of now, the Light Indexer cannot automatically detect active Committee Indexers.
 Therefore, the default Committee Indexers that are recognized are those operated officially by Nubit and they are provided by `config.example.json`.

 Still, you could add information provided by committee indexer runners:
 - **da**: